doctor500/cv/index.md

 [https://github.com/doctor500/cv](https://github.com/doctor500/cv)

+Build using Jekyll, and GitHub Actions.
 I build this open-source so everyone can create their own CV just using markdown.
 Utilizing the markdown format make people can focus on the CV content itself rather than think about what editing platform needs to use for customizing the templates.
 One example of this project implementation is this CV itself

 ## Training & Certifications